0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/io_operations.md

 > **Note**: The opcodes above always push data onto the operand stack so that the first element is placed deepest in the stack.
 For example, if the data on the stack is `a,b,c,d` and you use the opcode `adv_push.4`, the data will be `d,c,b,a` on your stack.
 This is also the behavior of the other opcodes.

 The second category injects new data into the advice provider.
-These operations are called *advice injectors* and they affect only the advice provider state.
+These operations are called *system events* and they affect only the advice provider state.
 That is, the state of all other VM components (e.g., stack, memory) are unaffected.
-Executing advice injectors does not consume any VM cycles (i.e., these instructions are executed in $0$ cycles).
+Handling system events does not consume any VM cycles (i.e., these instructions are executed in $0$ cycles).

-Advice injectors fall into two categories: (1) injectors which push new data onto the advice stack, and (2) injectors which insert new data into the advice map.
+System events fall into two categories: (1) events which push new data onto the advice stack, and (2) events which insert new data into the advice map.

 | Instruction                                  | Stack_input                | Stack_output              | Notes                                                                                                                                                                                                                                           |
 | -------------------------------------------- | -------------------------- | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |